How QR Menus Work: Complete Restaurant Guide

 This matters most for venues in tourist areas, hotel restaurants, and cities with significant expat populations.
 A guest who sees prices and dish names in their own language makes fewer ordering mistakes and has a better overall experience.

 Paper menus in multiple languages are expensive to print and quickly go out of date.
 A digital menu translates once and stays current automatically.
+See the full breakdown of how this works on the multilingual QR menu page.

 Time-based discounts and happy hour